 The end of the day for many elderly adults with dementia, and their caregivers brings anything but rest and relaxation.
-In late afternoon and into the night, some of those with dementia suffer a symptom called sundowners.
-They may get confused, sad, restless, anxious, fearful, angry, paranoid or agitated.
-They may express these emotions through pacing, yelling, crying, hallucinating, lashing out or wandering off.
+In the late afternoon and into the night, some of those with dementia suffer a symptom called sundowners.
+They may get confused, sad, restless, anxious, fearful, angry, paranoid, or agitated.
+They may express these emotions through pacing, yelling, crying, hallucinating, lashing out, or wandering off.
 For their loved ones, this can be unnerving and frightening.

 While we don't know the cause, we do know there are triggers that heighten the symptoms.
 Here are nine ways that can help make the end of the day less stressful for you and your loved one with dementia.

 While there are several universal triggers, your loved one will have their own particular triggers.
 Identifying them is one of the most helpful things you can do.
 To do this, observe and track when and what they eat, their activity, and their behavior.
 Your record will help you zero in on their specific triggers.

 For some, television or radio late in the day may be upsetting.
 For others, a heavy midday meal may spell trouble.
 When you know what your loved one’s triggers are, you can avoid them.
 Or at the very least, know what to expect.